How to buy Prime Media Group (PRT) shares

-Prime Media Group Limited is a broadcasting business based in Australia.
-Prime Media Group shares (PRT) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Prime Media Group has a trailing 12-month revenue of around $160.5 million.
+Prime Media Group is a broadcasting business based in Australia.
+Prime Media Group shares (PRT) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Prime Media Group has a trailing 12-month revenue of around $168.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Prime Media Group